CN120-25: Description

 interchangeable with the rifled 105 mm CN 105 F1 tank gun.
 The G1 uses semi-combustible propellant cases and has been designed to fire both French-produced ammunition and German Rheinmetall-produced ammunition.

 A vertical sliding breech-block is used, the barrel is chrome-plated and autofrettaged.

-The 120 mm smooth-bore gun G1 has been fitted to the privale venture Giat Industries AMX-32, AMX-40 and the Brazilian ENGESA EE-T2 Osório main battle tanks, neither of which entered production.
+The 120 mm smooth-bore gun G1 has been fitted to the private venture Giat Industries AMX-32, AMX-40 and the Brazilian ENGESA EE-T2 Osório main battle tanks, neither of which entered production.

 This weapon was previously referred to as the CN120-24 gun.